-In the analysis, in some cases person care is defined as equivalent to the second subcategory (that is, unpaid care of persons in one's own household).
+Unpaid care work thus forms a key focus of this paper.
+But unpaid care work can itself be disaggregated into different types of work.
+At a broad level, the International Classification of Activities for Time Use Surveys (ICATUS), which was used as the basis for coding in three of the six countries, distinguishes between three sub-categories, namely (unpaid) household maintenance (broadly equivalent to housework), (unpaid) care of persons in one's own household, and (unpaid) community services and help to other households.
+The UNRISD project has a special interest in care of persons, and some of the analysis below focuses on activities that constitute such care.
+In some cases, person care is defined as equivalent to the second sub-category (that is, unpaid care of persons in one's own household).
 In other cases, care of persons in other households, from the third sub-category, is also considered.
 In practice, the inclusion of care of persons beyond the household does not substantially affect the results at the broad level presented below, because care of persons in one's own household is generally far "larger" in terms of rates of participation and time spent on it than care of persons beyond the household.

 A complicating factor in using an SNA-related definition is that, according to the SNA, the collection of fuel and water is considered to be production of goods, and is thus included in the production boundary.
-In practice, however, very few countries-and none of the six considered here-include the value of these activities when computing GDP.
+In practice, however, very few countries - and none of the six considered here - include the value of these activities when computing GDP.
 In addition, most people who carry out these activities would consider them part of household maintenance.
 The discussion below highlights, at relevant points, how the collection of fuel and water is classified.
-This question is obviously of more importance for less developed countries, where the activity is common, than for Japan, the Republic of Korea or the city of Buenos Aires.
+This question is obviously of more importance for less developed countries, where the activity is common, than for the Republic of Korea or the city of Buenos Aires.

-In five of the countries the time use surveys were based on a diary approach.
+In five of the countries-all except Nicaragua-the time use surveys were based on a diary approach.
 In this approach, respondents were asked to report what they did for each period of a 24-hour day.
 The periods (or "time slots") of the day used ranged from 10 minutes in the Republic of Korea to one hour in India and Tanzania.
 Whatever the period, this approach provides a full day's picture, including the time at which particular activities were undertaken.
-Japan used both a stylized approach, with 20 broad activities specified, for one part of the sample and a diary approach, post-coded into 62 activities, for the other part of the sample.
-Nicaragua used only a stylized approach.
-The Nicaragua questionnaire included 22 questions related to specific activities of the form: "Did the person spend time on family or commercial agriculture?
-(Yes/No)" "If yes, how much time (in hours and minutes)?".
+Nicaragua used a stylized approach rather than the diary approach.
+The questionnaire thus included 22 questions related to specific activities of the form: "Did the person spend time on family or commercial agriculture?
+(Yes/No)"; "If yes, how much time (in hours and minutes)?".
 The 22 questions were followed by a further question asking about any "other activities different to those mentioned".
 The fieldworker was required to check that the hours and minutes totalled 24 hours, thus ensuring the full coverage of a day.
-Nevertheless, as noted in Budlender (2007; see also Bittman and Wajcman 2004:174), research suggests that such stylized questions produce less accurate results than a full diary.
+Nevertheless, as noted in the earlier background paper (Budlender 2007; see also Bittman and Wajcman 2004:174), research suggests that such stylized questions produce less accurate results than a full diary.